mattbisbee/Work-Scheduler/README.md

 THEN the saved events persist

 ### **General Info:**
 Using Moment JS, the first thing I did was to display the current day in the header below the title.
+I knew that the rest of my moment objects would be based on that so I wanted to get that out of the way.
-I then wrote variables for the current day, month, and year.
+I then wrote variables for the current day, month, and year which I used later to create moment objects and compare the time of day to the time listed in each block.
-I knew that I would need to use moment js to populate the times of the day so that I could later use those moment objects to compare to the actual time.
-I hardcoded the divs for each time block and assigned id's on thier different sections.
-I
+I hardcoded the divs for each time block and assigned id's on their different sections.
+With the color change, a class is added depending on the time.
+With the help of my tutor, I created an array of hours that gets compared to the current hour variable depending on whether its equal to, greater than, or less than.
+The set interval function then checks it hourly to update the text area color depending on the time.

 ### **Final Notes**
 This assignement was very challenging but, as I have discovered in previous assignments, the simpler the better.
 It's easy to get lost and I went over my code again and again ensuring I wasn't over complicating it.
-Getting the color in the background to change according to the time of day was tricky as well.
+Getting the color in the background to change according to the time of day was tricky as well but my tutor Trever helped me through it.

 ### **Location:**